utkucnay/Game-Programming-101/README.md

 I am coding all techniques for CPU.
 I will learn compile shader after finish this project.
 I watched GDC videos and Companies firstly coded on CPU so It's good start point for game programming.

-# Prodecural Render With Perlin Noise(Like UE Landscape)
+# Procedural Render With Perlin Noise(Like UE Landscape)

 - I create perlin noise.
 - I spawn object in specific range.